altruizim101/Final-Project/README.md

 To improve model performance and guide selection of features that are most important in the dataset for classification, we remove data with neglible importance by applying (Feature) Permutation Importance.

+The next steps in the analysis will attemopt to apply Ensemble Techniques & Recommendation Systems to improve Crop Recommendation.
+- Bagging, Bootsrapping, Boosting, Voting Ensemble
+- Content Based Filtering, Collaborative, Hybrid

 ## Deliverables
 The final submission should include the Jupyter Notebook and other relevant files, such as the dataset provided and uploaded to a GitHub repository.